Welcome to my Six Figure Stamp Club Review.

 The company is an affiliate marketing program that offers 2 levels of commissions and the niche that I would say that the program is it would be considered the direct mail money-making niche.

 The Company Overview

 One of the things that we like to see in any company that gives us the opportunity to earn money is to see who owns or runs the company of the company website.

 This gives the new person that is thinking about joining the opportunity to learn more about the background and experience that the owner has.

-It also offers transparency which is a great thing, I mean why would a person that owns a company not proud of letting others know who is running the show?
+It also offers transparency which is a great thing, I mean, why would a person that owns a company not be proud of letting others know who is running the show?

 Unfortunately, Six Figure Stamp Club doesn’t offer any information about who is running the show on any of the company pages.